 EU and EFTA nationals don’t need a visa or work permit, but they still need to register with their local council and provide the relevant documents.
 They will then be issued with a residence permit.
 There are several options:

-At Rigby, we believe that moving to Switzerland is a fantastic idea.
-The country has a lot to offer in terms of professional opportunities, recreational activities, and overall quality of life.
+Switzerland has a lot to offer in terms of professional opportunities, recreational activities, and overall quality of life.
 No matter where in Switzerland you are, you’ll get to experience a unique culture and an exceptional standard of living.
+Therefore, we at Rigby believe that the pros outweigh the cons of moving to Switzerland.

 Punctuality, reliability, and precision are three important values in Swiss culture.
-This is good to remember if you want to impress your new boss or friends.
-Additionally, civic engagement is highly regarded because citizens participate in decision-making.
-This makes the Swiss more politically engaged and community-oriented than citizens of some other countries.
+This is reflected in the Swiss infrastructure and the quality of the homes.
+It is also good to remember if you want to impress your new boss or friends.

-Comfort is another factor that can influence your experience in a new country.
-In Switzerland, you can expect a great healthcare system, clean and well-maintained public areas, and well-built homes.
+You can also expect a great healthcare system, clean and well-maintained public areas, and well-built homes.
 In short, the country has everything you need to be comfortable and safe.

 Moving to a new place is always challenging, but you can settle in quite quickly in Switzerland.
 In the major cities, some apartments are offered furnished, so you don’t have to take all your own things or buy everything from scratch.
 This is particularly practical if you’re only staying in Switzerland for a few months.